oshablue/dacqman/README.md

 ### Just the Runtime (as built)

-1. Download one of the builds from the repo (see `release-builds` or `release-builds-external-win32`)
+1. Download one of the release builds from one of the repo links or a related link (see `release-builds` or `release-builds-external-win32`)
 2. Install the FTDI D2xx driver (maybe - see below regarding drivers)
 3. Double-click the executable.
 If the exe doesn't work, try downloading the whole release directory for that build, and run it from within there.